 - Zinc – Zinc supplementation can help improve T4 to T3 conversion in hypothyroid patients who are also deficient.

-- Selenium - Selenium has shown benefit in helping reduce thyroid antibodies and is also involved in T4 to T3 conversion.
+- Selenium – Selenium has shown benefits in helping reduce thyroid antibodies and is also involved in T4 to T3 conversion.

-- Vitamin A - Vitamin A is a fat-soluble vitamin which is required in optimal amounts for thyroid hormone cellular sensitivity.
+- Vitamin A – Vitamin A is a fat-soluble vitamin that is required in optimal amounts for thyroid hormone cellular sensitivity.